cblanke2/gusty.bike/README.md

 * The navigation bar across the top of the page makes it easy to reach the tools requiered to add and edit pages.

+* Add text, image carousels, embedded videos, and so on, onto a page using the side bar while in edit mode.

 ### Creating Blog Posts: